Paideieitor/PW2Code/README.md

   - Crit stages updated to Gen6
 ### Gen6 weather abilities
   - Weather triggered by abilites like Drizzle now last 5 turns
+### Fairy type
+  - Added the Fairy type and its type interactions (Adaptation of [BlueRosie & Sunk implementation](https://github.com/BluRosie/b2w2-fairy))
+  - Updated the typing of Pokémon that gained the Fairy type in Gen6
+  - Updated the typing of moves that changed to Fairy type in Gen6
 ### Grass is immune to powder moves
   - Grass type Pokémon are unaffected by powder moves like *Spore* or *Rage Powder*
 ### Electric is immune to paralysis